cosmos/ibc/papers/2020-05/src/clients.md

-The client abstraction encapsulates the properties that consensus algorithms of machines implementing the interblockchain communication protocol are required to satisfy.
+The client abstraction encapsulates the properties that consensus algorithms of chains implementing the interblockchain communication protocol are required to satisfy.
 These properties are necessary for efficient and safe verification in the higher-level protocol abstractions.
 The algorithm utilised in IBC to verify the consensus transcript & state sub-components of another machine is referred to as a "validity predicate",